Current Gallery: Sci-Fi & Fantasy / sci-fifantasy

 1999

-• Natalie Morales as Queen Padme Amidala wearing a purple "Return to Naboo" gown on a 2009 episode of "The Today Show."
+• Natalie Morales as Queen Padmé Amidala wearing a velvet purple gown with a purple and gold headdress on a 2009 episode of "The Today Show."

 • National Broadcasting Company (NBC)